Debbie Dean (Hollyoaks): Storylines

-Debbie arrived in 2002 with her father Johnno (Mark Powley), mother Frankie (Helen Pearson), brothers Jake (Kevin Sacre) and Craig (Guy Burnett), and sister Steph (Carley Stenson).
-She instantly fell for the charms of hard man Dan Hunter.
+Debbie arrived in 2002 with her father Johnno (Mark Powley), mother Frankie, brothers Jake (Kevin Sacre) and Craig (Guy Burnet), and sister Steph (Carley Stenson).
+She instantly fell for the charms of hard man Dan.
 The second child and first daughter of the Dean Family, Debbie started dating Dan as she often tried to loosen him up.
 Debbie started to work for Tony at ‘Il Gnosh’, but her heart had always been set on becoming a singer.
 Debbie went on a reality show where she revealed that Dan lost his virginity to her.
 This left Dan angry, but eventually, he forgave her.
 However, there was shock for Debbie when Dan was arrested for being a suspect as the serial killer of Hollyoaks, and she was also shocked that he slept with victim Roxy.
 Both convinced that Dan was innocent, Debbie and her father Johnno (Colin Wells) stuck by him and supported him as he was released.

 However, things took another turning point for Debbie when Dan was arrested for the murder of Toby Mills (Henry Luxemburg), who was the real killer and again became a suspect after Dan's sister Ellie Hunter (Sarah Baxendale) blamed him for the murder of her husband.
 This left Debbie devastated as she tried to come terms with Dan's arrest, while there was more bad news for Debbie as her family were struggling with debts and sister Steph had epilepsy, after almost becoming a victim of Toby.
 Johnno supported Debbie and the family through this as best he could, and in return Debbie showed her loyalty to both her family and Dan, but was devastated when Dan was sent down for 18 years after Ellie testified against him.
 Still, Debbie believed there was hope as she tried to change Ellie's mind but there was a blow for her, when Dan told her that their relationship was over.
-Confused and puzzled, Debbie turned to Darren Osborne (Ashley Taylor Dawson) and the pair slept together, but it only lasted a short while.
+Confused and puzzled, Debbie turned to Darren and the pair slept together, but it only lasted a short while.

 However, Debbie faced another shock when Ellie told the truth and Dan was released from prison.
 Dan wanted to be with Debbie, but after she confessed that she slept with Darren, Dan said that there would be no relationship between the pair.
 With help from Johnno, Debbie tried to put all of this behind her, however, things became even more complex when Dan started dating Debbie's sister Steph for a while, but that lasted a short time after Dan admitted that he was still in love with Debbie.
 However, Debbie promised Steph that she would not date Dan as it would break Steph's heart.